-25.6.1.1 Tunnel Protocol Attribute
+25.5.1.1 Tunnel Protocol Attribute

-You can configure tunnel protocol attributes on the RADIUS server (refer to your RADIUS server documentation) to assign a port on the Switch to a VLAN.
+You can configure tunnel protocol attributes on the RADIUS server (refer to your RADIUS server documentation) to assign a port on the Switch to a VLAN based on IEEE 802.1x authentication.
 The port VLAN settings are fixed and untagged.
 This will also set the port's VID.
 The following table describes the values you need to configure.
 Note that the bolded values in the table are fixed values as defined in RFC 3580.